-I don’t know, there no limit to the degradation you can be subjected to.
+I don’t know, there’s no limit to the degradation you can be subjected to.

-Is he that private contractor I once met in a restaurant who was working for the Department of Defense on projects so secret and so compartmentalized that he didn’t even know what was the purpose of his code?
+Is he that private contractor I once met at a restaurant who was working for the Department of Defense on projects so secret and so compartmentalized that he didn’t even know what the purpose of his code was?

 In the same way, I can’t exactly picture the most independent game developer in the world.